 What do these minerals do?

 - Calcium is found predominately in two minerals, Gypsum (Calcium Sulfate) and Calcium Chloride.
-Calcium will lower the pH, and when used in amounts needed for beers like NEIPA and West Coast IPA, it can drop the pH where no acid additions (such as Lactic or Phosphoric) are needed.
-Calcium also does much more.
-It helps promotes enzymatic activity in the mash for conversion, it can help yeast metabolize, and help yeast flocculate.
-Most beer should target between 50-150ppm of Calcium.
-Belgian and German beers that need a softer profile such as Wits and Hefeweizens should target no higher than 40ppm.
+Calcium will lower pH, and when used in high enough proportions, it can drop the mash pH where no acid additions (such as Lactic or Phosphoric) are needed.
+Calcium also helps promotes enzymatic activity in the mash for conversion.
+It can help yeast metabolize, and help yeast flocculate.
+Most beer should target anywhere from 20-150ppm of Calcium.
+Beers that benefit from a soft water profile such as Wits, Hefeweizens, and some New England IPAs should target no higher than 40ppm Calcium.

 - Magnesium is found in Epsom Salt (Magnesium Sulfate).
-Magnesium also lowers mash pH, but at a 50% rate that Calcium does.
+Magnesium also lowers mash pH, but only half as well as Calcium does.
 Magnesium can also be a nutrient for the yeast at around 5ppm.
-Most beer should target 0-30ppm of Magnesium, any higher can result in tangy bitter metallic flavor.
+Most beer should target only up to 30ppm of Magnesium, any higher could result in a tangy-bitter, metallic flavor.

 - Sodium is found in Table Salt (Sodium Chloride) and in Baking Soda (NaHCO3, Sodium BiCarbonate).
-While the former is a more accepted way to add Sodium to your water, the latter can also be used when needing to raise the pH because of highly acidic dark malts in the grist.
-Sodium can sweeten and round out the malt character of your beer.
+While the former is a more accepted way to add Sodium to your water, the latter can also be used when needing to raise the pH because of highly acidic dark grains.
+Sodium can “sweeten” and round out the malt character of your beer.
 Think about adding salt to your dinner if it’s too bland, sweet, or spicy.
-In Darker beers this can be very beneficial to have a higher Sodium content to balance out the bitter dark malts.
+In dark colored beers this can be very beneficial to have a higher Sodium content to balance out the acidic and/or bitter dark malts.
 Target 5-75ppm depending on the type of beer you’re brewing.

 - Chloride is found mostly in Calcium Chloride, but also Table Salt.
 Chloride will add a rounder and sweeter character to the malt, and can increase perceived mouthfeel softness.
 High chloride additions are popular in New England IPAs, typically targeting 100-200ppm, but sometimes as high as 300ppm.
-It is important to understand the relationship of Chloride to Sulfate, where a higher Chloride:Sulfate ratio is acceptable for NEIPA beers, the opposite is true for West Coast IPAs.
+It is important to understand the relationship of Chloride to Sulfate.
+A higher Chloride:Sulfate ratio is acceptable for NEIPA beers, the opposite is true for West Coast IPAs.

 - Sulfate is found mostly in Gypsum (Calcium Sulfate), but also found in Epsom Salt (Magnesium Sulfate).
 Sulfate will make your beer seem more hoppy or more bitter.
 It can accentuate the dryness and sharpness of the hop character.
-Where New England IPAs have something like a 200:50 Cl:SO4 ratio, the ratio can be exactly mirror reversed for West Coast IPAs, but Sulfate levels can be as high as 300ppm in American IPAs.
-British IPAs are another story, where Sulfate ratios can reach 600 or 700ppm.
+Where some New England IPA water profiles might have a 200:50 Cl:SO4 ratio, the ratio can be exactly mirrored for West Coast IPAs.
+Sulfate levels are acceptable as high as 300ppm in American IPAs.
+British IPAs are another story, where Sulfate ratios can reach 600 or 700ppm in historic Burton beers.
 Sulfate can be detrimental to flavor of other beers that require a softer water profile, such as light German lagers or wheat beers.

 How do I know what water profile to target?

 It can be difficult choosing a water profile if you don’t know where to look.
 If you are creating a historic or traditional example of a beer, a good place to look is the city of origin of that beer.
 British cities such as Burton on Trent have a very high Sulfate and high Total Dissolved Solids content.
-British beers such as British IPAs can hence have much more aggressive sharp flavors.
+British beers such as British IPAs can have much more aggressive sharp flavors.
 On the contrary, southern German cities have much softer water profiles with little TDS.
-This soft water can help accentuate the more delicate flavors of Vienna Lagers, Munich Lagers, Hefeweizens, and the like.
+This soft water won’t be a hinderance on the more delicate flavors of Hefeweizens, German Pilsners, Munich Lagers, and the like.

 What minerals and acids can I use to adjust pH?

-As talked about before, Calcium Chloride and Gypsum (Calcium Sulfate) both contain calcium.
-These two minerals will lower the pH of the mash.
-Most IPAs can require a significant amount of Calcium Chloride and Gypsum which will drop the pH into range without any other acid additions.
+As talked about before, Calcium Chloride and Gypsum (Calcium Sulfate) both contain calcium, and will lower the pH of the mash.
+Many IPA water profiles require a significant amount of Calcium Chloride and Gypsum which will drop the pH into range without any other acid additions.
 Magnesium Sulfate will also help drop the pH of beer, but is not a reliable pH buffer for two reasons.
 1) It is not advised to use Magnesium Sulfate in comparable quantities to other minerals, and 2) it can only lower pH half as well as calcium can.

-The other ways to drop the pH of the mash is to use some sort of acid.
+The other way to drop the pH of the mash is to use an acid.
 The two most popular choices are Lactic Acid and Phosphoric Acid.
-These are both liquids and can be measured in either grams or milliliters.
-Contrary to the liquid option, Citric Acid looks and feels like salt, and is also a good choice to buffer the pH into range.
+These are both liquids and can be measured in either grams or milliliters (1g=1mL).
+Contrary to the liquid option, Citric Acid looks and feels like salt, is easier to weigh out with the rest of your minerals, and is an equally good choice to adjust the mash pH.

 What if you’re brewing a porter or stout?
-Sometimes your mineral additions along with a rather dark grain bill can drop the pH too low.
-Using an addition of Baking Soda (NaHCO3, Sodium Bicarbonate), or Pickling Lime (CaOH2, Calcium Hydroxide) will buffer the pH back into range.
-Keep in mind that Baking Soda will contribute a good amount of Sodium to your water profile, which can be desirable for some stouts, and Pickling Lime will contribute a significant amount of Calcium into the water profile.
+Sometimes, with a high TDS water profile, your mineral additions along with a dark grain bill can drop the mash pH too low.
+Using an addition of Baking Soda (NaHCO3, Sodium Bicarbonate), or Slaked Lime (CaOH2, Calcium Hydroxide) will raise the pH back into range.
+Keep in mind that Baking Soda will contribute Sodium to your water profile, which can be desirable for some stouts.
+Slaked Lime will contribute a significant amount of Calcium into the water profile, and will also cause a high level of haze and cloudiness in your brewing water and finished beer.
+Slaked Lime is not as recommended as Baking Soda because of its permanent haze.
 Calcium Carbonate (CaCO3) is another mineral that can raise the pH of the mash.
 However, Calcium Carbonate, unlike bicarbonate, does not fully dissolve into a solution without being under pressure of CO2.
-Because of this, Calcium Carbonate is not as recommended as Baking Soda and Pickling Lime.
-Fermentation will also naturally lower pH of the finished beer, so it is beneficial to target a higher mash pH of 5.5 and sometimes as high as 5.6 when brewing dark stouts, porters, etc.
+Calcium Carbonate is not recommended as an easy to use water agent.